BrianLusina/brianlusina.github.io/_posts/tech/2017-10-21-ci-with-android-and-circleci.md

         }
     }
 ```
-> Notice the `rootProject.ext.<VALUE>.
-This is referencing the values we set in the ext block in our gradle.properties file at the root level of the project`.
+> Notice the `rootProject.ext.<VALUE>.`
+This is referencing the values we set in the ext block in our gradle.properties file at the root
+ level of the project.
  This will be used to setup the signing of the apk when creating a release build.

 3. **Github Triplet Plugin**